senorwish/swarc/CIS2_arc42_doc.md

 - Scenario: Developers should be able to implement a new feature or address a bug within a standardized time frame.

 Compatibility
-- Scenario: The system should be compatible with the two latest versions of major web browsers like Chrome, Firefox, and Safari.
+- Scenario: The system should be compatible with the latest versions of commong web browsers like Chrome, Firefox, and Safari.

-Interoperability
-- Scenario: The system should be able to exchange data with existing university systems using standardized data formats such as CSV or JSON.

 Testability
 - Scenario: The system should have automated tests covering at least 80% of the codebase, ensuring key functionalities work as expected after changes.